 Vegan butter can be used the same way as salted and unsalted butter.

 Clarified butter is created by removing the milk solids and water in regular butter, leaving behind only the butterfat.
 As a result, it has a longer shelf life and a higher smoke point, making it an excellent choice for cooking at high temperatures.
-Removing milk solids and other impurities also creates a more intense butter flavor with a smooth, silky texture that's impossible to resist.
+Removing the solids and other impurities also creates a more intense butter flavor with a smooth, silky texture that's impossible to resist.
 While you can purchase clarified butter at most grocery stores, it's relatively easy to clarify butter at home.

 Clarified Butter Taste